Search results for: Trade

 World Economics, March 2020

 The fact that world exports do not match world imports indicates that there are serious problems with official trade statistics.
+Far too few economists and politicians will try to understand the murky reality behind these increasingly unreliable data.

 Brian Sturgess, World Economics, June 2019